ros-industrial-attic/ur_modern_driver/README.md

     * The velocity based controller sends joint speed commands to the robot, using the speedj command
     * The position based controller sends joint position commands to the robot, using the servoj command
     * I have so far only used the velocity based controller, but which one is optimal depends on the application.
-  * As ros_control continuesly controls the robot, using the teach pendant while a controller is running will cause the controller **on the robot** to crash, as it obviously can't handle conflicting control input from two sources.
+  * As ros_control continuously controls the robot, using the teach pendant while a controller is running will cause the controller **on the robot** to crash, as it obviously can't handle conflicting control input from two sources.
 Thus be sure to stop the running controller **before** moving the robot via the teach pendant:
     * A list of the loaded and running controllers can be found by a call to the controller_manager ```rosservice call /controller_manager/list_controllers {} ```
     * The running position trajectory controller can be stopped with a call to  ```rosservice call /universal_robot/controller_manager/switch_controller "start_controllers: - '' stop_controllers: - 'pos_based_pos_traj_controller' strictness: 1" ``` (Remember you can use tab-completion for this)